Survey finds boost in U.S. support for transgender rights

-NEW YORK (Thomson Reuters Foundation) - Most Americans believe transgender people should be allowed in the military despite government efforts to ban them, research showed on Tuesday, indicating growing support for trans rights.
+NEW YORK, June 11 (Thomson Reuters Foundation) - Most Americans believe transgender people should be allowed in the military despite government efforts to ban them, research showed on Tuesday, indicating growing support for trans rights.

 But about a quarter of Americans said they have grown more opposed to trans rights in the last five years, according to the survey by the Public Religion Research Institute (PRRI), a Washington-based polling group.